geotools/geotools/docs/user/tutorial/coverage/coverage.rst

 Under the *Arguments* tab we'll point our application at the downloaded raster data, give it a tile count of 16x8, output it to a temp director and scale the tiles by two.

+`-f /Users/devon/Downloads/NE2_50M_SR_W/NE2_50M_SR_W.tif -htc 16 -vtc 8 -o /Users/devon/tmp/tiles -scale 2.0`

+Be sure to replace the filename and directory with your own locations.

+.. note:: If you're using Eclipse then these paths can be replaced by prompts.
+In the Run dialog choose *Variables*
+        and use the `file_prompt` and `folder_prompt` variables.

 .. figure:: artifacts/runargs.png

 Finally, hit *Run* to run our application.
 You may see some warning/info messages related to ImageIO,